crayon1337/parents/README.md

 ## Tests
 Flow Test cases:
+- Assert that the API documentation route is accessible on /api/docs.
 - Assert that the providers data are readable.
 And it is possible to map the data to DTOs.
-- Assert that the providers data are collected into a UserCollection
 - Assert that by default the API would expose all users collected from different providers
 - Assert that it is possible to filter returned users by the given provider
+- Assert that the endpoint will return 422 if the given provider is too long
 - Assert that it is possible to filter the users status code (authorized, decline, refunded)
+- Assert that the endpoint will return 422 if the given status is invalid
 - Assert that it is possible to filter the users using balance (Min and Max)
+- Assert that the endpoint will return 422 if the given balanceMax is lower than balanceMin
 - Assert that it is possible to filter the users using currency
 - Assert that it is possible to combine all filters together

-## Pagination
-Pagination will be available through query parameters.

-- `page` is used to navigate between pages
-- `limit` is used to determine how many records should the API return (Max: 100)

 ## API versioning
 The current stable release of this application's API is `Version 1`.